SolaceSamples/solace-samples-rest-messaging/docs/_tutorials/publish-subscribe.md

   </tr>
 </table>

 You can learn about each of these components using [Features – REST Introduction]({{ site.docs-rest-introduction }}){:target="_top"}.
-In the script below, update the RC_HOST and RC_PORT to match your REST consumer application.
+In the script below, update VPNNAME to match that of your Solace messaging solution, and the RC_HOST and RC_PORT to match your REST consumer application.

 ```
 home
 enable
 configure

-message-spool message-vpn "default"
+message-spool message-vpn "VPNNAME"
     ! pragma:interpreter:ignore-already-exists
     create queue "Q/rdp1/input" primary
         access-type "exclusive"